Sal Bibbo: Coaching career

 Following his retirement Bibbo rejoined former side Reading as a goalkeeping coach on an initial part-time basis before signing full-time in 2006.
 He signed a new 12-month rolling contract in June 2010 and has also coached at the Nike Academy.

 In the summer of 2019, Bibbo became the goalkeeping coach of Arsenal's first team.
 After Mikel Arteta was appointed as club head-coach in December 2019, Bibbo stayed to work with new goalkeeping coach Iñaki Caña.
 He left the role in summer 2020.

 On 21 November 2023, Bibbo was appointed as goalkeeping coach at Sheffield Wednesday.

 On 3 July 2025, Bibbo joined Rangers as their goalkeeper coach.

+On 29th June 2026, Bibbo left Scottish side Rangers for English Premier league new-boys Coventry City.